 - 0 Comments

-- Architect, Damp, Insulation, Listed Buildings, Northern Ireland, Old Building, Survey
+- Architect, Buying House Northern Ireland, Damp, House Design, Insulation, Listed Buildings, Northern Ireland, Old Building, Survey

-Thinking about buying an old house?
-Here are some key things I would advise you to consider when looking for old properties.
+Thinking about buying an old house in Northern Ireland?
+Here are some key things we would advise you to consider when looking for old properties.

 Old properties can be an attractive option when buying a new home.
 They can offer period features, loads of character and are often set within well matured sites.
 However, they can turn out to be a very costly investment and not taking the time to fully understand the pitfalls can turn your dream into a nightmare.